 Cross Defaults.
 Under CenterPoint Energy's \$1.2 billion revolving credit facility, a payment default on, or a non-payment default that permits acceleration of, any indebtedness exceeding \$50 million by us will cause a default.
-In addition, four outstanding series of CenterPoint Energy's senior notes, aggregating \$950 million in principal amount as of April 30, 2009, provide that a payment default by us, in respect of, or an acceleration of, borrowed money and certain other specified types of obligations, in the aggregate principal amount of \$50 million, will cause a default.
+In addition, four outstanding series of CenterPoint Energy's senior notes, aggregating \$950 million in principal amount as of June 30, 2009, provide that a payment default by us, in respect of, or an acceleration of, borrowed money and certain other specified types of obligations, in the aggregate principal amount of \$50 million, will cause a default.
 A default by CenterPoint Energy would not trigger a default under our debt instruments or bank credit facilities.

-Other Factors that Could Affect Cash Requirements.
-In addition to the above factors, our liquidity and capital resources could be affected by:
+Other Factors that Could Adversely Affect Cash Requirements.
+In addition to the above factors, our liquidity and capital resources could be adversely affected by:

+- · increases in interest expense in connection with debt refinancings and borrowings under credit facilities; - · various regulatory actions; - the ability of RRI and its subsidiaries and any successor companies to satisfy their obligations in respect of

+RRI's indemnity obligations to us and our subsidiaries;

-- · increases in interest expense in connection with debt refinancings and borrowings under our credit facilities; - · various regulatory actions; - the ability of our customers to satisfy their payment obligations to us; - the ability of Reliant Energy, Inc., now known as RRI Energy, Inc. (RRI), and its subsidiaries and any successors to satisfy their obligations, including in respect of RRI's indemnity obligations to us; - the outcome of litigation brought by and against us; - · system restoration costs and revenue losses resulting from natural disasters such as hurricanes and the timing of recovery of such costs; and - various other risks identified in "Risk Factors" in Item 1A of Part I of our 2008 Form 10-K.
+- the ability of NRG Retail, LLC, the successor to RRI's REP and our largest customer, to satisfy its obligations to us and our subsidiaries; - the outcome of litigation brought by and against us; - restoration costs and revenue losses resulting from natural disasters such as hurricanes and the timing of recovery of such restoration costs; and - various other risks identified in "Risk Factors" in Item 1A of our 2008 Form 10-K.